PaperFlux

 - Return structured JSON without code fences

 This is the “personality” of the extraction assistant.
+The file used for each provider is configurable via rag.category_system_prompt_file and rag.category_system_prompt_file_anthropic.

 rag_category_prompt.j2